-Note: Speaking of nuggets, my friend Ovi created an app where you can swipe through hundreds of quotes of some of the best business books.
+Note: Speaking of nuggets, there is also an app that lets you swipe through hundreds of quotes of some of the best business books.
 Think Tinder meets books.
 It’s called Nugget and it’s a fun way to pick up random pieces of knowledge when you have a few minutes to spare.

 Then there are services like Flash Notes, where you have to pay $29/month to join.
 That’s 7 times as expensive as Blinkist!